 Prepare for crowds or plan to avoid them

 Unless you visit in the winter, there will be crowds.
 However, you can miss the worst of them at any time of year by getting up earlier.
 Viewpoints are almost deserted at sunrise and remain relatively uncrowded for several hours thereafter.
 Nor is there a long wait for shuttles in the morning, as there often is later in the day.

 Stay in the park

-While lodging can be more expensive and harder to find within the park, the ability to walk out your door and head over to the canyon shouldn’t be undervalued.
+While lodging can be more expensive and harder to find within Grand Canyon National Park, the ability to walk out your door and head over to the canyon shouldn’t be undervalued.
 And there is a range of lodging available at a variety of prices if you book in advance.

 We stayed in one of the Yavapai Lodge units.
 It was reasonably priced, comfortable, and convenient.
 I would love to stay in one of the historic hotels, but the few rooms available when I finally booked our trip cost more than I wanted to spend.

-Instead of using either of those sites to book, I’d recommend TripAdvisor (affiliate link), which includes reviews and booking options (usually through a third party) for all of the hotels in the park, as well as those in nearby Tusayan.
+I’d recommend starting with TripAdvisor (affiliate link), which includes reviews and booking options (usually through a third party) for all of the hotels in the park, as well as those in nearby Tusayan.
 In the handful of times I’ve searched for rooms at the Grand Canyon, I’ve consistently found better prices through TripAdvisor than the direct booking sites.
 Yes, I make a small commission (at no cost to you) if you use my TripAdvisor link.
 However, it really does seem to be both the easiest and cheapest way to book a room along the south rim in Grand Canyon National Park.